RiccardoParrino/InteractiveDotPlot/README.md

 # InteractiveDotPlot

-MultiSensory Dot Plot for Protein Sequences Comparison, via Interactive Blast Algorithm.
+MultiSensory Dot Plot for Protein Sequences Comparison, via an interactive version of Blast Algorithm.